 Biodiversity under threat

-Over half of 4,000 UK species assessed between 1970 and 2013 have declined in number.
+Globally, scientists report that we are facing a ‘sixth mass extinction’, with the rate of extinction for wildlife species at over 100 times the ‘normal rate’ (Cellballos et al, 2015).
+In the UK, more than half of the 4,000 species assessed between 1970 and 2013 have declined in number.
 Of 8,000 UK species of highest conservation concern, 1,200 species (15%) are now extinct or threatened with extinction (State of nature report, 2016).
 This decline has been linked to habitat changes and loss through new development, amongst other causes (UK 2018 biodiversity indicators).

 Constrained planning capacity